sara-hines/sara-hines-developer-portfolio/README.md

 ## Description

 While I am building skills in software and web development, I created this portfolio project to practice my growing skills and to provide samples of my work for connections and potential employers to view.
-The HTML contains semantic elements, proprerly nested for readability and accuracy, and the CSS selects for elements, classes, and ID's to apply styling.
+The HTML contains semantic elements, properly nested for readability and accuracy, and the CSS selects for elements, classes, and ID's to apply styling.
 I learned and practiced many new skills creating this project, including: how to contain and style flex elements to create a desired page layout; how to use the :hover selector; how to use the background-blend-mode and transition CSS properties; how to create a link to an email address, and how to create a link to a pdf document; and how to build with responsive design in mind.
 I look forward to refining this page over time and displaying increasingly advanced work as I progress!

 ## Installation